-Delivery Supplement: When the Contractor has an enrolled member who delivers during a prospective enrollment period, the Contractor will be entitled to a supplemental payment.
-Supplemental payments will not apply to members who deliver in a PPC time period, integrated SMI members, non-integrated SMI members, or State Only Transplant members.
+Delivery Supplement: When the Contractor has an enrolled member, who delivers during a prospective enrollment period, the Contractor will be entitled to a supplemental payment.
+Supplemental payments will not apply to members who deliver in a prior period coverage time period, or State Only Transplant members.
 Refer to ACOM Policy 310.